Updated: Mar 8

-If after agreeing to something and afterwards you experience feelings of anger, frustration, resentment or stress, you most likely need to revisit your boundaries.
-Also, if you find yourself to be frequently disappointed by people and situations, or fight for hours with thoughts and keep ruminating facts and outcomes.
-These are clear signs that your boundaries have been either crossed too many times or that you need to redefine them more firmly.
+If you experience feelings of anger, frustration, resentment or stress after agreeing to something, you most likely need to revisit your boundaries.
+If you find yourself to be frequently disappointed by people and situations, fight for hours with thoughts and keep ruminating facts and outcomes.
+These are clear signs that your boundaries have been crossed too often or that you need to redefine them more firmly.

 How do you define your boundaries?

-The first step, when you decide the time has come for you to better define your boundaries, is to decide how these should look like by establishing what is important to you.
+When you decide the time has come for you to define your boundaries better, the first step is to decide how these should look like by establishing what is important to you.

 Take note when something makes you uncomfortable but also what makes you feel good.
-Having a clear idea of what works or doesn't work for you will help you to create your plan.
+Having a clear idea of what works or doesn't work will help you create your plan.

 Pay close attention to your emotions and reactions.